 10. Sweet Nursery Rhymes

 Stitching a line from a nursery rhyme can make bedtime stories even more special.
 I once embroidered ‘Twinkle, Twinkle, Little Star’ and it instantly became a bedtime favorite.
+You can find more inspiration for these projects in our charming embroidered burp cloth ideas.

 11. Weather Motifs